dormakaba Modern Slavery Statement 2020/21

 - Development of water, energy and waste metrics over recent years.

-dormakaba developed procedures and process flows for auditing rules and corrective action plans in terms of sustainability performance of suppliers, which have been approved by management in the financial year 2019/20.
+dormakaba developed procedures and process flows for auditing rules and corrective action plans in terms of sustainability performance of suppliers, which have been rolled out in the financial year 2020/21.
 At its core is the integration of a sustainable development clause in contracts for new suppliers and for existing suppliers in the course of contract renewals.
 The sustainable development clause establishes and describes the suppliers’ obligation to participate in off-site assessments and/or on-site audits, and to commit to and implement an improvement plan if performance is below defined benchmarks.

-To raise more awareness sustainability and human rights issues in the supply chain, including forced labor, two sustainability training modules were developed in the financial year 2019/20.
-One training module was to raise general sustainability awareness (sustainability context, sustainability at dormakaba, sustainability in procurement), and another module was specifically focused on the supplier sustainability assessments (sustainability procurement targets, risk categorization of suppliers, EcoVadis assessment process).
+To raise more awareness sustainability and human rights issues in the supply chain, including forced labor, a sustainability training for our procurement professionals specifically focused on the supplier sustainability assessments (sustainability procurement targets, risk categorization of suppliers, EcoVadis assessment process, new escalation processes) was carried out.
+As at 30 June 2021, the training module had 320 participants.

 dormakaba is committed to building on this approach in the coming years in view of its responsibilities as a good corporate citizen.